 Migrants in vulnerable situations include people with various restrictions on their entitlements to support, commonly called No Recourse to Public Funds (NRPF), people with uncertain immigration status, asylum seekers and people who have been granted refugee status.
 On top of the barriers already described, these people face various additional challenges.
-Language and literacy issues can make engaging with health services a challenge, particularly alongside with a need for understanding of how the health system works in a new country.^{67,11,27} For example, people are often unable to get prescriptions, and when they do, they do not know how to get the medications or how to pay for them.14
+Language and literacy issues can make engaging with health services a challenge, particularly alongside a need to understand how the health system works in a new country.^{67,11,27} For example, people are often unable to get prescriptions, and when they do, they do not know how to get the medications or how to pay for them.14